tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

-Once per day, you can automatically succeed on a recharge roll that's 6+ (but not 11+ or 16+).
+Once per full recovery, you can automatically succeed on a recharge roll that's 6+ (but not 11+ or 16+).

 #### Champion Feat

-Once per day when you recharge a spell (usually during a quick rest), you can make a recharge roll for a recharge spell even if you haven't expended that spell (allowing you to have an additional use of that spell available).
+Once per full recovery when you recharge a spell (usually during a quick rest), you can make a recharge roll for a recharge spell even if you haven't expended that spell (allowing you to have an additional use of that spell available).

 #### Epic Feat

-Once per day, you can automatically succeed on a recharge roll.
+Once per full recovery, you can automatically succeed on a recharge roll.

 ---